Talks resume to avert San Francisco transit strike

-SAN FRANCISCO, Oct 15 (Reuters) - Talks to forestall a potentially crippling rail strike in the San Francisco area moved forward on Tuesday, even as management officials said they could not guarantee that there wouldn’t be a strike affecting about 400,000 daily riders.
+SAN FRANCISCO (Reuters) - Talks to forestall a potentially crippling rail strike in the San Francisco area moved forward on Tuesday, even as management officials said they could not guarantee that there wouldn’t be a strike affecting about 400,000 daily riders.

 More than 2,000 Bay Area Rapid Transit drivers and other employees have been working without a contract since June 30, and two unions representing them have repeatedly said they were prepared to walk off the job if no deal was reached.